Easy and step by step Gekko Strategy Optimization with Genetic Algorithms

 apiUrl: 'http://localhost:3000',

-We won’t change the standard populationAmt, variation, mutateElements, minSharpe or mainObjective.
+We won’t change -for now- the standard populationAmt, variation, mutateElements, minSharpe or mainObjective.

-parallelqueries needs to be updated to reflect your CPU configuration, as it is the number of parallel backtests Gekkoga will be able to launch. the more CPU you have, the better it is.
-But align this on your number of CPU.
-If you have 4 CPU or vCPUs, use 3 or 4.
+parallelqueries needs to be updated to reflect your CPU configuration, as it is the number of parallel backtests Gekkoga will be able to launch.
+The more CPU you use, the better it is.
+But you definitely want to align this on your real number of available CPU.
+If you have 4 CPU or vCPUs, use 3 or -maximum- 4.
 With 4, your whole CPU capacity will be filled by Gekkoga, it could make your computer almost unusable for other tasks while Gekkoga is running (and your CPU fan will start to make noise).
 If you have a dedicated Gekoga computer this is fine, if you don’t, this may be a problem so consider a lower value.
 It’s up to you.

 In my case,

-• On my regular laptop, I have 2 CPUs but 4 seen by the OS thanks to hyper threading, so I’ll use 3 as I wan’t one CPU to be available for other tasks;
+• On my regular laptop, I have 1 CPU with 2 cores, but 4 cores are seen by the OS thanks to hyper threading, so I’ll use 3 as I want one CPU available for other tasks;

 • At the time I’m writing this article, I tried to run Gekkoga on an Amazon EC2 t2.micro with this setting to 1, I lost control on the VM and had to restart it;

-• For this test I will launch it on my Intel NUC VM, powered with 2 vCPU, but I’ll keep the setting to 1 to not stress it too much as a NUC is not designed for intensive CPU computations (I’m afraid the fan won’t cool enough the case & CPU).
+• For this test I will launch it on my Intel NUC inside a VM powered with 2 vCPU, but I’ll keep the setting to 1 to not stress it too much as a NUC is not designed for intensive CPU computations (I’m afraid the fan won’t cool enough the case & CPU).

 parallelqueries: 1,

 Now we enter the interesting part.
-We will explain Gekkoga all the parameters we need our Strat to be filled with, and their values.
+We will explain Gekkoga all the parameters we need our strategy to be filled with, and their values.
 If you enter a fixed value, Gekkoga will use this value all the time, in every backtest.
 It won’t change it.
-But we can define:
+But we can also define:

 • Randomized values, by using functions as randomExt.integer(max, min) or randomExt.float(max, min).toFixed(2)

 First, the candleValues.
-I’m not really confident about short candles, but as the tool will test it for us, why not.
-Let’s extend it a little bit and remove a few values.
+I’m not really confident about short candles, but as the tool will test it for us, why would we not give it a try ?.

 candleValues: [5,15,30,60,120,240,480,600,720],